 think working portable in the field, far from the power

-The solution of using a digital radio (e.g. a WinRADIO card or
+The solution of using a very selective radio using mechanical

-but it will also raise the local noise and will bury weak
+but sometimes this solution will also raise the local noise.

-signals under the detection threshold.
-There is no solution.
+In the worst case there is no solution.
 Sorry,

 but it is the reality !